salman-shaikh-19/My-Finance-Tracker/daily_task.md

 # 6 oct
 - make timeline for expense like total expenses on monday of currentweek if user crossed its expense limit then marked with red color.
 - prevent future date selection in add/edit expense.
-- display category wise data in expense module
+- display alert message if no data found